I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient4-createprocessandattachwide.md

 <p>If <i>CommandLine</i> is not <b>NULL</b> and <i>ProcessId</i> is not zero, then the engine will create the process in a suspended state.
 The engine will resume this newly created process after it successfully connects to the process specified in <i>ProcessId</i>.</p>

-<p>The engine does not completely attach to the process until the <a href="https://msdn.microsoft.com/library/windows/hardware/ff561229">WaitForEvent</a> method has been called.
-Only after the process has generated an event -- for example, the create-process event -- does it become available in the debugger session.</p>

-<p>For more information about creating and attaching to live user-mode targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a>.</p>

-<p>This method is available only for live user-mode debugging.</p>

-<p>If <i>CommandLine</i> is not <b>NULL</b> and <i>ProcessId</i> is not zero, then the engine will create the process in a suspended state.
-The engine will resume this newly created process after it successfully connects to the process specified in <i>ProcessId</i>.</p>

-<p>The engine does not completely attach to the process until the <a href="https://msdn.microsoft.com/library/windows/hardware/ff561229">WaitForEvent</a> method has been called.
+<p>The engine does not completely attach to the process until the <a href="debugger.waitforevent">WaitForEvent</a> method has been called.
 Only after the process has generated an event -- for example, the create-process event -- does it become available in the debugger session.</p>

 <p>For more information about creating and attaching to live user-mode targets, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a>.</p>